 Welcome to Ecogeographer,

-And find out how innovative and collaborative art and design can influence and promote sustainability.
+And find out how sensory ethnography, when combined with collaborative art and design, can influence and promote sustainability.

 Ecogeographer is run by me, Dominica (Dom) Willliamson, an artist and designer who draws inspiration from landscape.